H1d3r/Live-Forensicator/README.md

 * Browser history analysis with IOC matching
 * Optional artifact encryption (AES)
 * Detection Insight - A summary of the detection, why the detection matters, the detection logic code, what to look pout for in the detection and the Mitre Mapping.
-* Forensicator AI - This is aimed to give you tailored insight on the detection (Coming Soon!!!)
+* Signma Rule Integration for malicious activity detection

 👉 https://github.com/Johnng007/Live-Forensicator/tree/main/Windows